Boubacar Traoré (footballer, born 1998)

-Boubacar Traoré (born 24 May 1998) is a Malian footballer who plays as a forward for Iraqi club Naft Maysan.
+Boubacar Traoré (born 24 May 1998) is a Malian footballer who plays as a forward for DR Congolese club AS Vita Club.

 Club career

-On the last day of the January transfermarket 2019, Traoré was one of 22 players on two hours, that signed for Turkish club Elazığspor.
+On the last day of the January transfer market 2019, Traoré was one of 22 players on two hours, that signed for Turkish club Elazığspor.
 The club had been placed under a transfer embargo but managed to negotiate it with the Turkish FA, leading to them going on a mad spree of signing and registering a load of players despite not even having a permanent manager in place.
 In just two hours, they managed to snap up a record 22 players - 12 coming in on permanent contracts and a further 10 joining on loan deals until the end of the season.
 He arrived on loan for the rest of the season.

 In August 2019, Traoré signed for Moldovan National Division club Zimbru Chișinău.

 In March 2021, he signed for Iraqi Premier League club Naft Maysan.